SelfhostedPro/Yacht/README.md

 Once docker is installed you'll simply run the following commands to get started:
 ```
 docker volume create yacht
-docker run -d -p 5000:5000 -v /var/run/docker.sock:/var/run/docker.sock -v yacht:/config selfhostedpro/yacht:latest
+docker run -d -p 8000:8000 -v /var/run/docker.sock:/var/run/docker.sock -v yacht:/config selfhostedpro/yacht:latest
 ```
-It will be available on port 5000.
+It will be available on port 8000.
-The default username is `admin@yacht.local`.
-The default password is `password`.
-You can change these by setting the `ADMIN_EMAIL` and `ADMIN_PASSWORD` environment variables or in the account settings within the application.
+Currently auth is a WIP but instructions for that will go here.

 ## Features So Far:
-* User Management
-* User and Admin Roles
 * Container Templating Compatibility (Portainer Compatible)
-* Semantic UI Framework
+* Vuetify UI Framework
 * Basic Container Management
 * Template Framework
 * Easy Template Updating

 ## Planned Features:
-* Advanced Container Management (Edit, Modify, Create without a template)
+* Advanced Container Management (Edit/Modify)
 * Container Monitoring
 * Docker-Compose Compatibility
 * Easy access to container interfaces
+* User Management
 * Centralized settings for volume management and similar QOL functionality.

 *If you want something that's not planned please open a feature request issue and we'll see about getting it added.*